toshiharutf/-git-push---set-upstream-origin-develop/README.md

 # Graph Search-Based Motion Planner with Motion Primitives

-This is a programming exercise for the lecture **Introduction to Artificial Intelligence** (WS19) delivered at the  Department of Informatics, TUM.
+This is a programming exercise for the lecture **Introduction to Artificial Intelligence** and **Gems of Informatics II** delivered at the  Department of Informatics, TUM.
 Please clone this repository or download it using the button at the upper-right corner.
 The repository has the following folder structure:
 ``` code-block:: text
 commonroad-search/
 	├GSMP/